Looking-glass self: Social media study

-Findings

-Of the YouTube producers asked, many noted that producing content gave them a sense of self-confidence and self-worth, enhanced their creativity, increased their sense of professionality, and their platforms offered a positive space to interact with others.

 Emoji study

 With the increasing prevalence of online communication in interpersonal relationships, scholarly attention has turned to the role of digital media in shaping self-perception.
 A systematic literature review by Huang, Hu, and Li (2022) suggested that the concept of the looking-glass self—a person's self-concept developed through interpersonal interactions—can be produced, reinforced, and reshaped through online media platforms.

 Emojis and memes serve as visual tools that compensate for the lack of nonverbal cues in text-based digital communication.
 These elements convey emotional tone, attitude, and vocal nuance that are otherwise difficult to express through written text alone.
 The same study also reported survey results from 460 respondents, revealing that 30.6% of participants used emojis specifically to influence how they are perceived by others online.
 This finding indicates that users employ emojis and memes as strategic tools for self-expression and the construction of their online personas.

-Feedback received from others in response to such visual communication plays a critical role in reinforcing or altering an individual's looking-glass self.
-The process of interpreting and responding to these digital cues contributes to a dynamic cycle in which self-perception is continually shaped by social interaction in online environments.

-Therefore, beyond serving a basic expressive function, emojis and memes have emerged as significant instruments in the development and transformation of self-identity in digital contexts.